MikeVeretennikov/MikeVeretennikov/README.md

 - 👋 Hi, I’m @MikeVeretennikov
-- 👀 I’m interested in it stuff
+- 👀 I’m interested in back-end development
-- 🌱 I’m currently learning back-end
+- 🌱 I’m currently learning back-end development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Misha Veretennikov in telegram